Joseph G. Rosa

 Joseph G. Rosa (November 20, 1932 – January 17, 2015) was a writer of Western history, notable for his many publications about Wild Bill Hickok.
 Rosa's book, They Called Him Wild Bill: The Life and Adventures of James Butler Hickok, was published in 1964 and is considered to be the first authentic biography of Wild Bill Hickok, and was accepted by historians as the definitive work on the subject.
+(See the Publications List below for information on Rosa's 1974 updated version of his 1964 original book.)

 Family

 Joseph G. Rosa was born November 20, 1932, in West London, England and grew up in Woodville Gardens, Ruislip, Middlesex.
 From an early age, Rosa loved movies, and especially Westerns, a passion that he shared with his father.